 SaaS refers to ‘software as a service' - SaaS companies build software to service a particular customer and the software is your main source of revenue for the company.
 The ROI will be measured in sales generated as revenue in MRR or ARR subscription terms (monthly/annual recurring revenue).
 Interestingly, your clients likely measure the ROI of your software by the above list of criteria.
 Knowing both will be necessary to help close more contracts and sell deeper into your clients’ needs.

-• Example: A tech company building project management software of agencies and product teams to run their projects.
+- Example: A tech company building project management software for agencies and product teams to run their projects.

 The first step of calculating ROI would be to calculate your break even point.
 Of your investment, how many customers do you need to have to break even each month between your revenue and expenses?
 Unless you’re selling a very expensive software solution, you will likely need hundreds, if not thousands, to break even on your total SaaS investment.
 However, you may be able to break even on your monthly spend with just a few customers, which is a great place to start.